 CT Lab GX

-Fast scan for time-resolved experiments Easy scan for product inspection Stationary sample bed for in-vivo scans
+Fast scan for time-resolved experiments Easy scan for product inspection Stationary sample bed for easy sample mount

 The high-speed and stationary sample bed CT scanner